Joep31/tryX/README.md

 ### Add cofig

-To sutup a new TryX instance you should do something like this:
+To setup a new TryX instance you should do something like this:

 ```ts
 const tx = new TryX({
   timeout: 5000,
 });
 ```
-This sets up an instance to fetch data with. **A timeout is required**.
+This sets up an instance to perform actions with. **A timeout is required**.
 Since we do not want to take control over the max duration before bailig out this configuration is required to be setup for every instance.
 Above example would abort after 5 seconds.

-See the (examples folder)[/examples] for additional configuration options.
+See the [examples folder](/examples) for additional configuration options.

 ### Fetch data
 After completing the config you can use your instance to fetch some data.